 Sword of the River

-The Sword of the River, also called The Sword of the Realm, was the legendary weapon wielded by Augustus Might during Eden’s First Interregnum.
-Set into a block of stone at the end of that age, it was foretold by Merlin that only “the true king” would be able to pull it free.
-And that, of course, is exactly what happened during the Second Interregnum when Arthur le Fay came to the City of Hearts to prove his mettle and his worthiness to rule.
+The Sword of the River, also called The Sword of the Realm, was the legendary weapon wielded by Augustus Might during Eden’s First Age.
+Set into a block of stone at the end of that era, it was foretold by Merlin that only “the true king” would be able to pull it free.
+And that, of course, is exactly what happened during The Second Age when Arthur Pendragon came to the City of Hearts to prove his mettle and his worthiness to rule.

 The sword, like many things in Eden, is a study in anachronism.
 Though it strongly resembles a first-century Roman spatha, its handle is closer in design to the cruciform hilt of European longswords from ten centuries later.

 The blade ended in long point and incorporated two forged fullers, making it strong, lightweight, and deadly in the hands of anyone with a decent thrust.

 The metal, which has been studied by both halfling and dwarven scientists during times of peace, is a steel-like substance the like of which has never been observed elsewhere in the universe.
 It does contain high concentrations of water from the River Without End, suggesting it was quenched with that mystical liquid during the forging process.

 Beyond being really useful for slicing and stabbing and whatnot, the blade is able to call upon the magical domains of the goddess Mira: order and water.
 But though the potential is almost limitless, the imaginations of most who have wielded it have kept them from doing much more than keeping fear out of their armies’ hearts and making sure the peoples of their kingdoms never die of thirst.